UNINETTSigma2/documentation/tutorials/guides/cuda_translating-tools.md

 # Conclusion

-We have presented an overview of the usage of available tools to convert CUDA-based applications to HIP and SYCL.
+We have presented an overview of the usage of available tools to convert CUDA codes to HIP and SYCL, and OpenACC codes to OpenMP offloading.
 In general the translation process for large applications might cover about 80% of the source code and thus requires manual modification to complete the porting process.
-It is however worth noting that the accuracy of the translation process requires that applications are written correctly according to the CUDA syntax.
+It is however worth noting that the accuracy of the translation process requires that applications are written correctly according to the CUDA and OpenACC syntaxes.

 # Relevant links